Our History and Bronx Community

 VIP continues to grow dynamically to meet the changing needs of its clients and the neighborhoods it serves, all in the context of an evolving political and economic landscape.
 This includes:

 - A profound belief in the strengths and the ability of individuals and families to transform themselves and become self-sufficient

 - The ongoing need to surround individuals with the services and supports they need

 - A rigorous business approach that stresses partnerships and makes the very most of both public and private resources

 The Bronx is the poorest urban county in the nation.

-As a non-profit partner to the Bronx community, VIP provides a full continuum of social service care to the most vulnerable and underserved.
-VIP serves approximately 6,000 clients & patients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
-Our organization continues to expand, and has been awarded as a Federally Qualified Health Center and a Certified Community Behavioral Health Clinic.
+As a non-profit headquartered in the Bronx, VIP provides a full continuum of social service care to those who are most vulnerable and underserved.
+VIP serves approximately 7,000 clients per year through residential care, outpatient counseling, shelter care, medical services, medically supervised intervention programs, housing, and employment services.
+Our organization continues to expand as a Federally Qualified Health Center and a Certified Community Behavioral Health Clinic.